 bee pollen (optional for vegans)

 Put the oats into a medium mixing bowl, add the cinnamon and stir to combine.
 Add the milk, vanilla extract and maple syrup and stir again.
 Now add the grated apples and seeds and stir well.
-Cover the bowl with cling film (plastic wrap) and refrigerate overnight or for at least 20 minutes.
+Cover the bowl and refrigerate overnight or for at least 20 minutes.
 If using frozen raspberries, remove from the freezer and place in a bowl to thaw.

 Once the bircher has soaked, uncover and stir to loosen.
 You may like to add a little water to help loosen the mixture.
 Mash the fresh or thawed raspberries slightly using a fork.
 Add the raspberries to the bircher mixture and stir to combine.